 The pace of change will continue to accelerate in 2022.
 To retain clients and grow business in the year ahead, firms and individual advisors will have to evolve their business models by addressing three key priorities:

-1. Redefining, digitising and modernising the advisor-client
+1. Redefining, digitising and modernising the advisor-client relationship;

 2. Raising the bar on client service and investment advice with a focus on personalisation; and